 The VictronConnect app can be used to monitor and configure the battery monitor.
 Note that configuring the battery monitor using the VictronConnect app is easier than configuring using the battery monitor head unit.

 The VictronConnect app can connect to the battery monitor via:

-- · Bluetooth, using the optional VE.Direct Bluetooth Smart dongle. - USB, using the optional VE.Direct to USB interface. - · Remotely via a GX device and the VRM portal.
+- · Bluetooth. - · USB, using the optional VE.Direct to USB interface. - · Remotely via a GX device and the VRM portal.

 The VictronConnect app is available for the following platforms: